-Katy McKee is a staff attorney in PHLP’s Pittsburgh office.
+Katy McKee is a Supervising Attorney in PHLP’s Pittsburgh office.
 Prior to coming to PHLP, Katy worked for Neighborhood Legal Services, working with seniors and people with disabilities.
 She is a past recipient of the ACBA YLD Outstanding Young Lawyer Award, the ACBF Lorraine M. Bittner Public Interest Attorney Award, the ACBF Law Student Pro Bono Award, and the PBF Civil Legal Aid Attorney of the Year Award.
 Katy is a graduate of the College of Wooster and the University of Pittsburgh School of Law.

 Katy believes that access to health care is a human right, and wants to ensure that PHLP’s clients are able to access the health care services and supports they need to live their lives to the fullest.

 Ms. Lawall received her J.D. from the Penn State Dickinson School of Law and graduated with a B.S. in Criminal Justice and minor in psychology from Cedar Crest College.
 Ms. LaWall is a former PHLP intern, and externed in the Pennsylvania Office of Attorney General, Health Care Section.
 Prior to law school, Ms. LaWall was a legal assistant in a Social Security Disability law office.
 She received the Monroe E. Trout Legal Medicine Award for Excellence in 2018 and was recognized as a Dickinson Law Miller Center Distinguished Advocate during law school.
 Ms. LaWall is also among the first to be honored with the Hon.
 Sylvia H. Rambo Recent Alumna Award from Dickinson Law, an award presented annually to honor a recent graduate who represents exceptional dedication to her job, is a pioneer in her field, and who promotes the encouragement of women in the legal field.